muxcore/mclip/README.md

 - ~~Add search box to filter items for substring - currently bug for filtered listbox.~~
 - Ability to change number of history items from the application itself.
 - Todo: Hotkeys currently mapped to ALT + VK_OEM_1 -- lookup what is it in your country.

+## Changelog
+ - 0.4.2 - added handling of Access Denied on Clipboard, with retries (simple, no exponential back off).

 ## Licence
 MIT